 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Retailers typically offer various sales and promotions during the holiday shopping season.
-And you might need financing to take advantage of such deals.
-Sales clerks may then tout the advantages of their store cards as the answer to your financing needs.
+Retailers typically offer sales and promotions during the holiday shopping season.
+And sales clerks will often try to sell you on the their store cards as a way to finance those deals.
 But what if they sign you up for a store card without your knowledge?

 Pitfalls of store cards

-One big drawback to these cards is that they offer limited shopping access.
-Typically, they can only be used at the named store, or its affiliates.
+One big drawback to store cards is that they offer limited shopping access.
+Typically, they can only be used at the named store or its affiliates.
 And their interest rates tend to be higher than those on other types of credit cards.

 At that time, you will be assessed interest on the remaining balance retrospectively, going back to the time of the purchase.
 Essentially, interest will be deferred, but it could be charged back if you do carry a balance after the promotional period ends.

 A retail store, or any card issuer, cannot issue you a card without your express permission, per the Truth in Lending Act.
 Issuers can only approve you for a card if you made an oral or written request or put in an application for the card.
 They can also issue you a card without your express permission when it comes time to renew your current card, or if you need a substitute for an existing card.

 There have been instances of the Consumer Financial Protection Bureau receiving complaints from consumers saying that they received store cards in the mail even though they declined offers to open these accounts at the store or over the telephone.